 Perhaps the most contentious aspect of crying is how long we should leave babies to cry in order to teach them to sleep – if at all.
 Mimi, mother of one of the most ‘chilled out’ seven week old babies I have ever met arrived at a baby massage class confused and upset: ” At our mothers’ group talk on sleep, I was told I had to leave Billy to cry for increasing times.
 I am supposed to do this for up to 45 minutes but I don’t want to let him cry himself to sleep.”

-Although the experts are divided on sleep training techniques, most would agree that leaving a newborn like Billy to cry is inappropriate.
-There is also increasing evidence that deliberately leaving babies to cry can have detrimental effects.
-A policy statement issued by the Australian Association of Infant Mental Health (AIMHI) advises that, “Controlled crying is not consistent with what infants need for their optimal emotional and psychological health, and may have unintended negative consequences.”
+Leaving any baby to cry, but especially a newborn like Billy is inappropriate.
+There is increasing evidence that deliberately leaving babies to cry can have detrimental effects: a policy statement issued by the Australian Association of Infant Mental Health (AIMHI) advises that, “Controlled crying is not consistent with what infants need for their optimal emotional and psychological health, and may have unintended negative consequences.”

 Perhaps the best advice with regards to crying is to remember that a baby cries because she needs something – or someone.
-By seeing your baby’s cries as communication rather than manipulation, and observing your baby closely, you will soon learn to differentiate between a grizzle, a red alert cry and tears of frustration, and you will respond intuitively without consciously having to work out, ‘what kind of cry is that?’
-After all, you are the expert about your baby.
+By seeing your baby’s cries as communication rather than manipulation, and observing your baby closely, you will soon learn to differentiate both your baby’s early pre-cry signals, her more urgent cues and her cries, and you will respond intuitively without consciously having to work out, ‘what kind of cry is that?’
+Remember, you are the expert about your baby.

 To find out why your baby may be crying and how to soothe her, check out Pinky McKay’s book ‘100 Ways to Calm the Crying’ and her recording package ‘The Secrets of Happy Babies’ , a series of recorded interviews with internationally acclaimed professionals specialising in infant mental health and brain development.